John McGlashan College: International Baccalaureate

 John McGlashan College has been an IB World School since December 1999.
 It is the only school in Dunedin that offers the IB Diploma Programme.

 In 2011, 4 female students studied at the college full-time.
 Their original school, private Anglican girls' school, St Margaret's College, had been damaged in the 2011 Christchurch earthquake.
 While being officially enrolled at nearby state integrated Anglican girls' school St Hilda's Collegiate School, the girls took classes at McGlashan as it was the only other IB school in the South Island.

 International Exchanges

 John McGlashan College has a relationship with Ichikawa Gakuen, a large private school near Tokyo, Japan.
-There is also an annual exchange with the Centre International de Valbonne and Lycée Regional Valbonne Sophia-Antipolis in France for those who take part in the French programme at the college.
 The German Exchange is a nationwide exchange and is also supported by the college through its German programme.

 Sports

 There is a wide range of sports available at the College, including rugby, soccer, cricket, tennis, hockey, softball, volleyball, basketball, trap shooting, yachting, skiing, badminton, and golf.
 The College is located next to the Balmacewen Golf Course, and the college encourages their students to join the golf club.

-In recent years the College's 1st XV has been aided by an annual exchange with Whitgift School.
+In 2013 the College's 1st XV played against the Whitgift School for its 150th anniversary.

+Fete

+The John McGlashan College Parents and Friends Association host an annual fete to raise money, it had a 2-year hiatus in 2020 and 2021 due to the COVID-19 lockdown.